 - 15. In compliance with the new SEND Code of Practice and SEND Reforms, there is a graduated approach to the identification, provision and support of all pupils, which includes a period of close monitoring and targeted provision prior to consideration being given to place a child on the school Record of Need (RON).
 Should a pupil require provision that is additional and different, they should be placed on the RON under one single category, namely SEND Support.
+(This category replaces the categories of School Action and School Action Plus).
 Their provision will be identified and progress monitored via Individual Provision Mapping. - 16.
 High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have SEND.
 'Quality First' teaching is a priority of the school.
 It is regularly and rigorously monitored and there is a focus on continual improvement of the teaching of all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered. - 17.
-The SENCo must maintain close liaison with all members of staff to ensure that pupils are only identified as having SEND if they do not make adequate progress once they have had appropriate interventions, adjustments and good quality personalised teaching. - 18.
-Details of the provision on offer at our school can be found in the School Offer and Information Report in the SEND section of the school's website and on the Family Information Service and the Early Help Hub, on the Cornwall Local Authority website.
+The Senco must maintain close liaison with all members of staff to ensure that pupils are only identified as having SEND if they do not make adequate progress once they have had appropriate interventions, adjustments and good quality personalised teaching. - 18.
+Details of the provision on offer at our school can be found in the School Offer in the SEND section of the school's Website and on the Family Information Service, Cornwall Website.